ljarabek/CSN_chexpert/README.md

 # Other datasets

 Experiments were performed on CIFAR100 dataset.
 CSN was adapted to have per channel outputs (RGB).
 There is no improvement on the densenet baseline, even when training CSN with smaller learning rate than densenet for improved stability.
+Furhter experiments are being made to improve CIFAR100 performance.